Hoshaiah/demo-commit/cs-facts.md

 - **2025-06-29:** Binary search runs in O(log n) time but requires the input to be sorted first.
 - **2025-06-29:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.
 - **2025-06-30:** Binary search runs in O(log n) time but requires the input to be sorted first.
+- **2025-06-30:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.